 The Loder Cup acknowledges outstanding achievements in flora conservation work.
 Gerald Loder donated the Loder Cup in 1926 to 'encourage and honour New Zealanders who work to investigate, promote, retain and cherish our indigenous flora'.

 The Minister of Conservation awards the Loder Cup to a person or group of people who best represent the objectives of the Cup, to celebrate their outstanding conservation work in New Zealand.
+Find out about the winners of the Loder Cup since it was first awarded in 1929.

 Who it's awarded to